Poingdestre, Poindestre, Poindexter, Pondexter, Pendexter, Puddister, Puddester

 Membership in the PDA is not required to participate in our DNA project.
 Please consider the benefits of membership at membership.poindexterfamily.org

 1. Paternal Ancestry with the Y-DNA kit (Male-specific test)

-This test is for biological men named Poingdestre, Poindexter, Pendexter, Puddester and other spelling variations, or for men who believe they might be a direct Y descendant of someone by that name but somewhere along the line the surname was adopted.
+This test is for biological men only.
+For our project, that means men named Poingdestre, Poindexter, Pendexter, Puddester and other spelling variations, or for men who believe they might be a direct male-to-male (following the Y chromosome) descendant of someone by that name but somewhere along the line a different surname was adopted.

-The Y chromosome (Y-DNA) is a DNA structure found in the nucleus of a male cell (biological females do not receive a Y chromosome).
+The Y chromosome (Y-DNA) is a DNA structure found in the nucleus of a male cell (biological females do not receive a Y chromosome from their father, they receive the X chromosome).
 Y-DNA passes almost unchanged from biological male to their male offspring.
-That is, Y-DNA is passed from father to son to grandson, and so on, typically following the paternal surname.
 This was our intial focus when we started working with DNA and have found very interesting revelations.
 With it, we have confirmed the paper trail for some, for others we have helped suggest where to look for the paper trail, and in a few cases, welcomed men to the group that didn't know they were directly descended from our family tree.

-If you buy a Y-DNA test kit from FamilyTreeDNA, please order the Y-111 test.
+If you buy a Y-DNA test kit from FamilyTreeDNA, please order the Y-111 test at minimum.
 The 67 marker test will determine which Poindexter family your descend from, but the 111 markers may help to determine which branch in that family.
-The Big Y test might be useful in the future, but for now we are seeing good results with 67 and 111 markers.
+The Big Y test might be useful in yiur research.

 View the Y-DNA Results of our project.

 2. Family Ancestry with the FamilyFinder DNA kit (males and females)